KVSDURGASURESH/SmartCow/1::docker-compose/README.md

         0 directories, 3 files
         ```

-    - So added a Dockerfile , a default `nginx.conf` - which would provide the user details , the number of workers and log info  and custom `project.conf` - which would contain the server info
-    - `Dockerfile` - Snippet, access the Dockerfile for complete content
+    - So added a

-        - Docker file would contain the actions to remove the default nginx.conf and default.conf and replace with the customised conten - which would contain the reverse proxy info
+        -   `Dockerfile` - file would contain the actions to remove the default nginx.conf and default.conf and replace with the customised content in project.conf - which would contain the reverse proxy info
+        -   Default `nginx.conf` - which would provide the user details , the number of workers and log info
+        -   Custom `project.conf` - which would contain the server info

         `Recorded and attached a .gif for better review- Check the complete nginx setup here`

         ![](./img/gif/1-vaildate-nginx.gif)

     `1.3` Dockerise :: React